Robert Bissell Art Fine Art

-"His animal work is full of charged meaning, lore and touched by surrealism", said Suzanne Bellah, Director Carnegie Art Museum.
-Influenced by the surreal legacy of Magritte, he mixes scales and uses gigantism with a variety of textures and subtle color palettes.
+"His animal work is full of charged meaning, lore and touched by surrealism", said Suzanne Bellah, Director of the Carnegie Art Museum.
+"Influenced by the surreal legacy of Magritte, he mixes scales and uses gigantism with a variety of textures and subtle color palettes."

-Remember there is NO SALES TAX when you purchase outside of Colorado.
+Remember, there is NO SALES TAX when you purchase outside of Colorado.
 We also offer deals on domestic and international shipping through UPS/FedEx.
 Don't forget to ask about our Collector's Financing Program through Wells Fargo to make payments stress free.